 We are committed to working collaboratively with our third-party brands to support their own sustainability journey and to ensure we are working with brands whose values align with our own.
 While we take responsibility for the role we can play to provide capacity-building opportunities and raise awareness of sustainability issues, ultimately we place responsibility with our brand partners to ensure they have the policies and procedures in place to manage their own impacts.

 Therefore, in addition to all brand partner agreements including reference to our Supplier Code of Conduct and the minimum standards it sets, we have developed a Group-led Brand Human Rights Standards and assessment process.
-Through this process we have identified an opportunity to facilitate human rights related training to our brand partners.
-This program will commence rollout in 2023.

 Who Made My Clothes?